19hours/sg-statutes/Acts/Rapid Transit Systems Act.md

 (i) suspend or cancel the licence of the licensee;

-(ii) forfeit the whole or any part of any security deposited with the Authority by the licensee or by its bank pursuant to a bank guarantee;
+(ii) forfeit the whole or any part of any security deposited with the Authority by the licensee or by its bank pursuant to a bank guarantee but not in excess of the maximum amount specified in subsection (1A) if the licence is not cancelled;

+[Act 31 of 2015 wef 22/01/2016]

 (iii) require the licensee to pay, within a specified period, a financial penalty of such amount as the Authority thinks fit, which in any case shall not exceed the maximum amount specified in subsection (1A).